Traditional Soaked Whole Wheat Bread

 3. Cover both of the bowls with a plate or plastic wrap and set aside until the next day.

 4. Combine all of the soaker and all of the sponge in your stand mixer.
-Add in 1 teaspoon sea salt, 2 tablespoons of softened butter, 5 tablespoons of rapadura (or sweetener of choice…though I’ve read honey will make it denser), and 2 1/4 teaspoons of yeast.
+Add in 1 teaspoon sea salt, 2 tablespoons of softened butter, 5 tablespoons of rapadura (or sweetener of choice… though I’ve read honey will make it denser), and 2 1/4 teaspoons of yeast.
 Knead for 6-8 minutes in your mixer, or 10-15 minutes by hand.

 5. At this point, you may need to add a bit more flour to get the bread to the right consistency.
 I added about 1/2 cup of extra flour.
 You want the dough to be pulling cleanly off the sides of the mixer but still be sticking to the bottom of the bowl.

-6. When the dough is kneaded and to the right consistency, transfer it to a buttered bowl, cover, and let rise for about 1 1/2 hours, or until you poke it with your finger and the hole doesn’t fill it.
+6. When the dough is kneaded and to the right consistency, transfer it to a buttered bowl, cover, and let rise for about 1 1/2 hours, or until you poke it with your finger and the hole doesn’t fill in.

 7. Divide the dough into two equal pieces.
 On a floured surface, gently shape the dough into a loaf, tucking the sides and ends under.